3n/ValidateSimple/README.md

 Now in your onInputInvalid callback, you can check for "no-troll" in the errors array, and do something to the troll you caught. ;7

+A validator can optionally have a 'postMatch' method that will be called upon a successful test, if the test returned the result of a call to String.match.
+It will be passed the match data, and the input that was tested.
+This is useful for reformatting valid input a format of your choice, for normalization.

 ValidateSimple Method: constructor
 ----------------------------------